 His poetry is the poetry of emancipation, like the country he loves.

 Unscrew the locks from the doors!

 Unscrew the doors themselves from the jambs!

 What does Whitman have to teach the writer today?
-To the items already mentioned I have listed 5 things.
+To the items already mentioned, I have listed five things.
 My commentary is intentionally spare.
 I invite you to come to your own conclusions as Whitman lights them up, one at a time.
 The first four points below are taken from the magnificent Preface of Whitman's 1855 version of LEAVES OF GRASS.
 The last item, #5, my personal favorite, from SONG OF MYSELF, is as grand a piece of poetry you will find in six words.
 "I am large.
 I contain multitudes."
 My hope is that this single passage will make the deepest impression, become the song in your head.

-Whitman has an awe for language, and exercises that awe, investing it in every line.
-He brings an electricity to his lines, a bend of thought and expression you may not have heard or considered before.
+Whitman has awe for language and exercises that awe, investing it in every line.
+He brings electricity to his lines, a bend of thought and expression you may not have heard or considered before.
 Writing, he suggests, is the most democratic of all vocations; because the poet/writer is "outside."
 She can arouse/ignite the heart the way politicians or preachers have yet to figure out.
 From the Preface:

 The greatest poet hardly knows pettiness or triviality.
 If he breathes into any thing that was before thought small it dilates (grows/blossoms) with the grandeur and life of the universe.
 He is a seer . . . he is an individual . . . he is complete in himself . . . the others are as good as he, only he sees it and they do not.
 He is not one of the chorus . . . he does not stop for regulations.